cgwire/kitsu/docs/batch-action/README.md

 You can use the **CSV Import** to update your data as the **NB Frames**, **Frame IN**, **Frame Out** or any **Custom Column**

-Open you spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data and copy them.

 ![Import copy data](../img/getting-started/import_copypas_shot.png)